Design Studio Preferences¶

 configure the Kerberos authentication using the Solution Manager.

-In this wizard you will be able configure Single Sign On (SSO) on the Design Studio using Kerberos authentication when you access the Design Studio of a Denodo Platform installation.
+In this wizard you enable Single Sign On (SSO) on the Design Studio using Kerberos authentication when you access the Design Studio of a Denodo Platform installation.

 To enable single sign-on (SSO), you have to enable Kerberos in both Design Studio and the Virtual DataPort server.
 This section describes de configuration options for the Design Studio.
 To enable Kerberos authentication in the Virtual DataPort server follow the instructions of the section Kerberos Authentication of the Virtual DataPort Administration Guide.